causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func iterator(): Iterator<T>
 ```

-Functionality: Gets an iterator over the elements in this deque in front-to-back order.
+Function: Gets an iterator over the elements in this deque in front-to-back order.

-Return Value:
+Returns:

 - [Iterator](../../core/core_package_api/core_package_classes.md#class-iteratort)\<T> - An iterator over the elements.